 Never make your pacifier at home using a feeding bottle nipple or other material as this may cause choking and death.

 - Pacifier case

 - How to get baby take a pacifier

 - How to get rid of the pacifier

 - Pacifier wipes

 Never let your child crawl, walk, and use the pacifier all day long.
 This may interfere with speech and teeth development limit the time your baby use pacifier.

-Never let your child chew the pacifier it could break it into small parts leading to choking and death.
+Never let your child chew the pacifier.
+The pacifier could break into small parts leading to choking and death.

 The America Academy of Pediatrics recommends using a one-piece pacifier as a two-piece model that can come apart and pose a choking hazard.